anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 Ability to load balance workflows through multiple instances of same VNF or CNF - e.g. using ECMP to distribute workloads through the multiple instances of Firewall.
 As an example imagine a distributed finance application with multiple instances of Web-tier and DB-tier.
 The traffic needs to flow through multiple instances of Firewall (for HA as well load balancing).
 There is no simple way to accomplish this in OpenStack.

 ## 10.3.3 Service Function Chain [Initial language]
-Reference model makes a reference to SFC support from NFVI.
+The Reference model has a requirement for SFC support from the cloud infrastructure.
 Moreover to support network services, a way is needed to chain the services.
 Service Function Chain was developed in OpenStack and went dormant.
 It is not supported and well tested.
 This requires to be revamped to be useful for CNTT reference architecture.

 ## 10.3.4 Packet Acceleration Request (e.g Hardware Acceleration) [Initial language]
 Reference model states packet acceleration should be supported.
 OpenStack does not have such support that could be easily used or automated for deployments of VNFs/NFVIs.